-As this is also a region with few population centres of any note, ecotourism is one of the only sectors that can provide sustainable employment.
-Through focussing on high end, low impact ecotourism, and the many services that support it, around 60,000 jobs have been created and US$650 million contributed to Botswana’s GDP.
-Whether collaborating with neighbours on the even larger Kavango Zambezi Transfrontier Conservation Area or ensuring that all eco-certified companies sell locally produced handicrafts on site, there is no vision too large, nor any detail too small in the commitment to keeping Botswana as a rare beacon of hope for Africa’s wildlife and people.
+These efforts, led by the Botswana Tourism Organisation, continue to pay off.
+Whether collaborating with neighbours Angola, Namibia, Zambia, and Zimbabwe on the even larger Kavango Zambezi Transfrontier Conservation Area (of which Chobe, Makgadikgadi, and Okavango Delta Ramsar Sites make up 30% of the area), or ensuring that all eco-certified companies sell locally produced handicrafts on site, there is no vision too large, nor any detail too small in the commitment to keeping Botswana as a rare beacon of hope for Africa’s wildlife and people.